Welcome to today's edition of the Rush 24-7 podcast.

 I guarantee you that they're staying in.

-That's right, they have Operation Chaos.
+They have Operation Chaos.

 It's the only thing they've got.

-The only thing they've got's Operation Chaos.
+The only thing they've got is Operation Chaos.

 However, you know they're waiting around for more.